top of page

 • Rated: G

 This animated movie features orchestral compositions by Bach, Beethoven and Stravinsky, among others.
-Segment differed in tale, where each would have storylines that were reliant on the music of the scene.
+Segments differed in tale, where each would have storylines that were reliant on the music of the scene.

-The silent animation was fully hand-drawn, since the technology for computer generated films would not be available till decades later.
+The silent animation was fully hand-drawn, since the technology for computer-generated films would not be available for decades.
 Fantasia was a work of elaborate detail.

 3. Idiots & Angels